DINA-community/Matching-Agent/README.md

 - Same meaning as for the Asset Synchronizer

+#### Netbox CSAF Plugin configuration

+The Netbox CSAF plugin needs to authenticate with the Matcher API.
+Follow the instructions in the [Netbox CSAF Plugin README](https://github.com/DINA-community/CSAF-Netbox-Plugin).

+When using the local setup, the plugin config is located at `\dev\configuration\plugins.py`.

 ## Authenticate with the API

 The synchronizer components (Asset/CSAF) and the Matcher expose a small FastAPI HTTP API that uses OAuth2 Password flow to issue short‑lived JWT bearer tokens.